JeremyLau01/welcome/README.md

 I created a homepage website you can link to for your browser.
 There is a new background image every day (total of 50 unique photos)!
 <a target="_blank" rel="noopener noreferrer" href="https://jeremylau01.github.io/NewTab/">Click here!</a>

+I created a deep neural network that predicts the weight of a fish from its dimensions.
+<a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Deep-Neural-Network_Fish_Weight">Click here!</a>

 I created a 2D multiplayer game with projectiles.
 <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/MultiGameTry1_FromSecondAccount">Click here!</a>